 CALL Your Doctor To Get a Test Ordered

-** Turnaround time for test results will be 5-6 days.
+Turnaround time for test results will be same day or up to 2 days.
 Wooster Community Hospital employees are unable to give results over the phone.
 Please note that test results will be available through the ordering provider or through our patient portal WCH eCare.

 If you feel your condition warrants an emergency room visit, testing may be available as part of that evaluation.